0x1B05/english/kaoyan/content/writing.typ

 You want to contribute to Project Hope by offering financial aid to a child in a remote area.
 Write a letter to the department concerned, asking them to help find a candidate.
 You should specify what kind of child you want to help and how you will carry out your plan.

 - Write your letter in no less than 100 words.
-Write it neatly on ANSWER SHEET 2.
+Write it neatly.
 - Do not sign your own name at the end of the letter; use “Li Ming” instead.
 - Do not write the address.
-(10 points)

 Dear Project Hope Team,

 ==== Applying for Financial Aid

-I hope this letter finds you well.
-I am writing to express my interest in providing financial aid to a child through your esteemed organization, Project Hope.
-I am particularly interested in supporting a child from a remote area who is facing significant educational challenges due to financial constraints.
+#underline[_I hope this letter finds you well._] #underline[_I am writing to express my interest in_] providing financial aid to a child through your esteemed organization, Project Hope. #underline[_I am particularly interested in_] supporting a child from a remote area who is facing significant educational challenges #underline[_due to_] *financial constraints*.

-My intention is to sponsor a child's education for a minimum of one school year, covering expenses such as school fees, books, and necessary supplies.
-I believe that every child deserves the opportunity to learn and grow in a supportive environment, and I am eager to make a meaningful difference in a young individual's life.
+#underline[_My intention is to_] *sponsor* a child's education for a minimum of one school year, covering expenses such as school fees, books, and necessary supplies. #underline[_I believe that_] every child deserves the opportunity to learn and grow in a supportive environment, #underline[_and I am eager to make a meaningful difference in a young individual's life._]

-To ensure that the aid reaches a suitable candidate, I kindly request your assistance in identifying a child who meets these criteria.
-Please provide information regarding the process for selecting a child and how I can initiate my contribution.
+To ensure that the aid *reaches* a suitable candidate, I kindly request your assistance in identifying a child who *meets these criteria*. #underline[_Please provide information regarding_] the process for selecting a child and how I can *initiate* my contribution.

-Thank you for considering my request.
-I look forward to your guidance and am ready to proceed as soon as a suitable candidate is identified.
+#underline[Thank you for considering my request.
+I look forward to your guidance and am ready to proceed] as soon as a suitable candidate is identified.

 Yours sincerely,